rebekah-hash/flixter/README.md

-📝 `NOTE` Paste this template at the top of your existing `README.md` file from part 1 of this assignment. (🚫 Remove this paragraph after after checking off completed user stories)
+📝 `NOTE` Paste this template at the top of your existing `README.md` file from part 1 of this assignment.

 ## Flix Part 2